Arthur Lennox Ochse

-Arthur Lennox Ochse (11 October 1899 in Graaff-Reinet, Cape Colony – 5 May 1949 in Middelburg, Cape Province) was a South African cricketer who played in three Tests in 1927–28 and 1929.
+Arthur Lennox Ochse (11 October 1899 – 5 May 1949) was a South African cricketer who played in three Tests in 1927–28 and 1929.

 Cricket career

-Ochse was a lower-order right-handed batsman and a right-arm fast bowler.
+Ochse was a right-arm fast bowler and lower-order right-handed batsman.
 He played intermittently and sometimes effectively for Eastern Province from 1921–22 to the end of the 1920s and then reappeared in two further domestic seasons in 1931–32 and 1937–38.
 He first came to notice by taking the last six wickets for 60 runs in a heavy defeat of Orange Free State in 1924–25.
 In 1927–28, when an English team toured, he was picked for a South African XI in a non-Test first-class match against the touring team and took three wickets.
 That performance did not get him into the Test team, but when Eastern Province played a first-class match with MCC in early January, Ochse took five wickets for 31 runs as the tourists were dismissed in their first innings for just 49; they recovered to win the match by 10 wickets courtesy of an unbroken second-innings opening stand of 187.
 South Africa had lost the first two Tests of the series, and Ochse was called into the side for the third match.
 But on a batsman's wicket at Durban he was expensive and did not take a wicket; in the second England innings, he did not bowl at all.
 He was dropped from the Test team after this single match and did not play again in the 1927–28 season.

 In the 1928–29 season, Ochse played only one first-class game for Eastern Province against the perennially weak Orange Free State side; in taking four for 40 and then six for 37, he achieved both the best innings and best match figures of his cricket career.
 The bowling led to his selection for the 1929 South African tour of England.